NandamPrashanth/Linux-MostUsed-Commands/README.md

 # # COURSE OVERVIEW

-    This Course contains 6 sessions
+# This Course contains 6 sessions

-**    1. Introduction to Linux and Linux History**
+** Session - 1 Introduction to Linux and Linux History **

             In this session, we will learn what an Operating System is and explore common examples of operating systems.